-The following table contains information with respect to the compensation for the fiscal years ended April 30, 2021, 2020 and 2019 for each individual who acted as our chief executive officer, our chief financial officer, our principal financial and principal accounting officer, and our other executive officers during the fiscal year ended April 30, 2021.
+The following table contains information with respect to the compensation for the fiscal years ended April 30, 2022, 2021 and 2020 for each individual who acted as our chief executive officer, our chief financial officer, our principal financial and principal accounting officer, and our other executive officers during the fiscal year ended April 30, 2022, as determined pursuant to SEC regulations.
 We refer to the executive officers identified in this table as our "Named Executive Officers."